ionic-team/ionic-framework/docs/angular/testing.md

 Tests for lazy loaded Ionic UI components should only be added under the `/lazy` route.
 This ensures the `IonicModule` is added.

+> [!CAUTION]
+> The lazy loaded build, including `IonicModule`, is deprecated and will be removed in a future major version.
+New components should be tested as standalone components (see below).
+These lazy tests remain to verify that the deprecated build keeps working while it is still supported.

 ### Testing Standalone Ionic Components

 Tests for standalone Ionic UI components should only be added under the `/standalone` route.
 This allows for an isolated environment where the lazy loaded `IonicModule` is not initialized.
 The standalone components use Stencil's custom element bundle instead of the lazy loaded bundle.
 If `IonicModule` is initialized then the Stencil components will fall back to using the lazy loaded implementation instead of the custom elements bundle implementation.